 16 of the General Terms and Conditions.
 Therefore, you will not receive any client money protection with respect to the TRS Purchase Price.
-This means that when you purchase a TRS, you are taking insolvency risk on eToro being able to satisfy its payment obligations to you under the TRS.
-In the event that eToro was to enter insolvency, you would be a general creditor with respect to any funds that are payable to you under the TRS and you may not receive back all or any of the funds that are payable to you under the TRS.
+This means that when you purchase a TRS, you are taking insolvency risk on etoro being able to satisfy its payment obligations to you under the TRS.
+In the event that etoro was to enter insolvency, you would be a general creditor with respect to any funds that are payable to you under the TRS and you may not receive back all or any of the funds that are payable to you under the TRS.

 Termination